Directed by Jared Stern; co-directed by Sam Levine

 British rock star David Bowie was a fascinating, vibrant and legendary artist.
 But you’d never know it by how the dreadfully dull and shoddy film “Stardust” tries to tarnish his legacy by portraying Bowie in 1971 as a petulant hack who cared more about looking like a moody artist than actually creating any art.
 You don’t have to be a Bowie fan to know that his creativity was perhaps his most-admired trait as an artist.
 “Stardust” looks like the filmmakers cared more about replicating Bowie’s crooked teeth than making a reasonably good movie.

 Needless to say, Bowie’s family/estate had nothing to do with this embarrassing mess of a film.
 Bowie, who died of cancer in 2016, never wanted to write a memoir or have a movie made about his life.
 But “Stardust” writer/director Gabriel Range clearly didn’t respect that wish and wanted a cash grab of a movie while trying to boost his career as a filmmaker.
-The result is an insulting film that blatantly uses the famous name of an artist with real talent and warps the artist’s story by making the artist look very untalented.
+The result is an insulting film that blatantly uses the famous name of a very talented artist and warps the artist’s story by making the artist look very untalented.

 To make matters worse, Range gave this statement in the “Stardust” production notes: “I’ve been fascinated by Bowie ever since I was a kid.
 I bought every record, read every interview, every biography.”
 Really?
 Based on the way that “Stardust” turned out, it looks like Range forgot everything he heard and read about Bowie and replaced it with this delusional story: Bowie is a wannabe rock star who has a creative breakthrough only when he rips off an idea in a therapy session while visiting his schizophrenic brother in a psychiatric institution.